-There is no limit on the number of times for a course to be repeated.
-"C" grades may be repeated, but this practice is not encouraged since a lower grade could result.
+There is no limit on the number of times a course may be repeated.
+C grades may be repeated, but this practice is not encouraged since a lower grade could result.

 Students repeating courses are to file the appropriate form with the Registrar's Office.